openaps/openaps/README.md

 `openaps.ini` present.

 `openaps` will track configuration and some status information inside of `openaps.ini`.

+### Init existing git repo as openaps-environment
 If you already have a git repo which you would like to become a valid openaps environent, in the root of your repo, run:

     touch openaps.ini